 Weather it’s for a catch up with friends, a birthday celebration or simply just for an impromptu visit, a trip to a tearoom is a great excuse to eat lots of delicious cake and enjoy some tasty tea.

-Gloucestershire is home to lots of lovely tearooms and SoGlos has rounded up nine of the very best in this hot list, sponsored by The Fairview Gardener and Tea Room.
+Gloucestershire is home to lots of lovely tearooms and SoGlos has rounded up nine of the very best in this hot list.

 The Fairview Gardener’s Tea Room is home to the most extraordinary herbal teas which quite literally bloom before your eyes.
 Pair with a slice of one of the tea room’s homemade cakes or even an afternoon tea for a delicious treat.
 Discover more in SoGlos’s review.